Chemaclass/chemaclass.com/content/book/oeur/en/0-indice.md

   - My skin bristles
   - Necessary insecurity
   - Not enough
-  - I'm not
+  - I am not
-  - To another level
+  - On another level
   - Precisely
-  - Says a lot about you
+  - It says a lot about you
   - Whimsical fate
 - Chapter 12: February
-  - Travel to meet us
+  - Travel to our encounter
   - Unforgivable youth
   - Religion
   - Definitely
-  - Round and round
+  - Turns and rounds
   - So easy
 - Chapter 13: March
   - It becomes more noticeable
-  - It's when
+  - It is when
   - On the mountain
-  - Savor
+  - To taste
-  - I hate God
+  - Hatred towards God
   - And it won't be enough
-  - The complexity of the obligation
+  - The complexity of obligation
   - We will miss
 - Chapter 14: April
   - To pretend or to be
   - So many
   - Constants
-  - Let's talk again
+  - Let us talk again
-  - It's time for
+  - It is time to
   - What could it be?
 - Chapter 15: May
   - At the end
   - Having lost
   - Are we really?
-  - The story
+  - History
   - Numbers
-  - Trying to understand us
+  - Trying to understand ourselves
 - Chapter 16: June
-  - What if...?
+  - What if?
   - Who will remember us?
   - A matter of time
   - Starting the 23
 - Chapter 17: July
   - Understanding
   - Eternal return
-  - Provision
+  - Disposition
-  - As time goes by
+  - While time passes by
   - Some
-  - Hardest
+  - The hardest
 - Chapter 18: August
   - Being myself again
   - With different eyes
 - Chapter 19: September
   - You only live once
-  - Young and Innocent
+  - Young and innocent
   - Finishing to start
   - Tomorrow
 - Chapter 20: October